garciart/Basics/CodeTemplates/CSharp/README.md

 # Hello, World!
-(Java Template)
+(C# Template)

-This is a basic Java console application, which includes some of the most common Java keywords, functions, and methods from the Java Platform, Standard Edition (Java SE) application programming interface (API).
+This is a basic C# console application, which includes some of the most common C# keywords, functions, and methods from the C# Platform, Standard Edition (C# SE) application programming interface (API).
 For portability and simplicity, it uses the SQLite relational database management system (RDBMS) and demonstrates how to:

 - Access a module from another module.
 - Create, read, update, and delete data from a database.